About Fire Geographical Information Systems

-GIS is a powerful way for exploring geographic data and gaining new insights.
+Geographical Information Systems (GIS) are a powerful way for exploring geographic data and gaining new insights.
 GIS data are helpful in visualizing the fire regimes within these parks.
 They can be queried in different ways to extract fire information based on attribute characteristics.
+Fire history and fire frequency data can be viewed on the web based Sequoia and Kings Canyon Park Atlas.

 Spatial data for these and other parks can be found on the Natural Resources Information Portal.
 On the Home tab, click on Search, for the Reference Type Group select Geospatial Data, and under the Units, drag Sequoia and Kings Canyon National Parks to the right.
 For Search Text you could limit to "Fire" to get all fire related data.
 Click on the dataset you wish to download and you will see the metadata.
 There will be a "Holdings" section if a zip file is available for downloading.
 All shapefiles are compressed into a zip archive for downloading.
 Click on the zip file to download.